numpy/numpy/doc/source/reference/ufuncs.rst

 ============  =================================================================
 **__doc__**   A docstring for each ufunc.
 The first part of the docstring is
               dynamically generated from the number of outputs, the name, and the number of inputs.
-The second part of the doc string is provided at creation time and stored with the ufunc.
+The second part of the docstring is provided at creation time and stored with the ufunc.

 **__name__**  The name of the ufunc.